Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "So what’re you gonna put in those special shelves now that Vemik’s books are movin’ out?"
 Heff asked.

 "More of his books, I bet.
-I somehow doubt he’s gonna stop…" Jooyun gave one of his most infuriating smiles, the one that said he already knew everything, and was just teasing.
+I somehow doubt he’s gonna stop..."
+Jooyun gave one of his most infuriating smiles, the one that said he already knew everything, and was just teasing.

 "Much to find and write about!"
 Vemik replied, with a playful-indignant hoot.
 "Not done yet!"

 "Heh.
 Fair.
-You and Tisdale have been conspiring on your journals, I know…"
+You and Tisdale have been conspiring on your journals, I know..."

 They walked and talked a while longer.
 For Vemik, it was kind of a warmup, really.
 He’d been *fascinated* by New York last time, but it had been a *lot.* Lots of noise, tastes on the air, people *everywhere* and all of them mostly ignoring each other.
 Which made sense - anyone who tried to notice *everything* going on around them in a world like that would go mad!
 Humans were used to it, they learned to go a little blind, a little deaf, so that it didn’t all rush in and beat their brain flat.
 For Vemik, used to his village and the forest where every small thing might be a stinger in the bush (or a Yan sneaking up) it was almost too much.
 Having *Folk*-ha to ease into it, a smaller city to help remember how to handle the *big* city, was useful.